BY CK Lam

-We chose the porridge cooked with fish.
-The robust fish soup with pieces of fresh fish was delightfully flavored with light seasoning.
-The porridge was more like rice on watery clear broth.
+Porridge is also found on the menu and we chose to have it cooked with fish.
+The robust fish porridge with pieces of fresh fish was delightfully flavored with light seasoning.
 Chopped coriander, spring onions and a dash of pepper topped off the dish perfectly.

-Apart from the noodle and porridge, there are other dishes on the menu as well.
-We topped off the meal with some stir- fried dishes of green Kai-lan and the tofu with leeks, which proved to be excellent additions to the meal.
+Apart from the noodles and porridge, there are other stir-fried dishes.
+We topped off the meal with stir-fried kai-lan and the beancurd with leeks.
+The dishes proved to be excellent additions to the meal.

-If you are looking for seafood porridge and noodles along Gurney Drive, do try out this stall.
+If you are looking for seafood porridge and noodles along Gurney Drive, do make a visit to this eatery.
 Click here for the Map Location.
-I have yet to see a menu around but the prices of the food can be seen on the simple menu written on the board.
+Prices of the food are displayed on the board.